gentry-php/gentry/README.md

 > after the _entire_ group is run.
 So if you need to run subsequent tests
 > against e.g. a database grouped tests are the way to go.

+## Repeating tests
+Sometimes you want the exact same test to be repeated a number of times, e.g. to assure it returns the same result for each consecutive run.
+Annotate the test with `@Repeat [number]` to accomplish this.

+> Like with grouped tests, `__wakeup` and `__sleep` are only called once for
+> all iterations.
+If you specifically need to retest a method including setup
+> and teardown, declare it as non-public and add some facade methods that
+> forward their calls.

 ## Marking incomplete tests
 Tests annotated with `@Incomplete` are skipped and will only issue a warning.